Vocal Studies News

 Vocal Studies Facilities

 The Eric Baker Nord Performing Arts Annex brings together these three theaters to allow the Department of Theater to stage a range of productions—from experimental works to full-scale plays.

 This 501-seat theater is used for large-scale opera, drama, and dance productions.

 The Irene and Alan Wurtzel Theater is part of the Eric Baker Nord Performing Arts Annex.
 The accessible and highly adaptable theater can accommodate up to 300 seats.

 With seating for 148, intimate Kulas is ideal for chamber music performances and solo recitals.

-Students can record, play back, and analyze their vocal performances using sophisticated audio and video equipment in the Otto B. Schoepfle Vocal Arts Laboratory, the first laboratory of its kind to be incorporated into a program of vocal instruction in the United States.
-Named for an ardent supporter of the conservatory, it features high-tech tools for examination of both the function and the timbre of the artistic singing voice.
+Students can record, play back, and analyze vocal performances using sophisticated audio and video equipment.
+The lab features high-tech tools for examination of both the function and the timbre of the artistic singing voice.